Children Were Key Parts of the Conflict

 |U.S. Marine 1st Lt.
 Hart H. Spiegal tries to communicate with two Japanese child soldiers captured during the Battle of Okinawa.
 June 17, 1945|

-Added to that is the very real understanding that by, for instance, manning a Flak gun, you were defending not only your homeland, but the lives of everyone you loved.
+Added to that is the very real understanding that by, for instance, manning a Flak gun, you were defending not only your homeland but the lives of everyone you loved.
 Propaganda encouraged the young warriors every step of the way.
+Books telling the tales of heroic exploits by soldiers were the norm, but nobody in the books mentioned that they were complete fiction aside from the names and outcomes.

 Children, of course, didn't know any better and were not ready to make adult choices.
 While from our perspective they fought for the enemy, it's possible for many to feel sympathy for them.
 The peer pressure on them and their lack of perspective doomed them to joining up and dying for nothing.